uOttawa Maker Mobile

 - Kindergarten: Bee-Bot, Codemakers Programming

-- Grade 2: Bee-Bot, 3D Printing, Codemakers Programming, Laser Cutting, Little Bits
+- Grade 2: Bee-Bot, 3D Printing, Codemakers Programming, Little Bits

-- Grade 3: 3D Printing, Laser Cutting, Codemakers Programming, Little Bits
+- Grade 3: 3D Printing, Laser Cutting, Codemakers Programming, Little Bits, Robots and Creative art

-- Grade 4: 3D Printing, Laser Cutting, Codemakers Programming, Scratch, Little Bits
+- Grade 4: 3D Printing, Laser Cutting, Codemakers Programming, Scratch, Little Bits, Coding with Micro:bits, Robots and Creative art

-- Grade 5: 3D Printing, Laser Cutting, Codemakers Programming, Scratch, Little Bits
+- Grade 5: 3D Printing, Laser Cutting, Codemakers Programming, Scratch, Coding with Micro:bits, Robots and Creative art

-- Grade 6: 3D Printing, Laser Cutting, Codemakers Programming, Scratch, Arduino
+- Grade 6: 3D Printing, Laser Cutting, Codemakers Programming, Scratch, Arduino, Coding with Micro:bits, Robots and Creative art

-- Grade 7: 3D Printing, Laser Cutting, Scratch, Arduino, Programmable Electric Car
+- Grade 7: 3D Printing, Laser Cutting, Scratch, Arduino, Programmable Electric Car, Coding with Micro:bits, Robots and Creative art

-- Grade 8: 3D Printing, Laser Cutting, Arduino, Programmable Electric Car, Green Engineering
+- Grade 8: 3D Printing, Laser Cutting, Arduino, Programmable Electric Car, Green Engineering, Coding with Micro:bits

 - Grade 9-12: 3D Printing, Laser Cutting, Arduino, Programmable Electric Car, Green Engineering, Electricity

 In this interactive workshop, participants will be introduced to this new technology, and will discover its functionality and applications.
 In small groups, they will have the opportunity to create their own 3D model of a Lego character’s head using Tinkercad, a user-friendly 3D modeling software.
-Next, they will turn their virtual models into a reality using 3D printers.
+We won't have time to print each individual student's design, but each student will get an example, 3D printed during the workshop.

 In this advanced interactive workshop, participants will discover this new technology from how it works to its multitude of uses.
 They will have more time to create their own 3D model in small groups using Tinkercad, a user-friendly 3D modeling software.
 Depending on their grades, they will design a more complex prototype then during the Introduction workshop.
 Next, they will learn how to print their design with the 3D printers, and turn it into reality.
 During the printing time, students will also work on more design challenges.